• Home

 Free Trade and Comparative Advantage

-Free trade largely made it’s debut through the construction of comparative advantage.
+Free trade largely made its debut through the construction of comparative advantage.
 This theory holds that as long as a nation has a comparative advantage in a field it should utilize that field and trade with other nations that have a comparative advantage in another field.

 In simple terms, it means everyone trades with everyone based on some sort of specialization.
-China is a manufacturing hub, US is a tech hub, etc.
+China is a manufacturing hub, the US is a tech hub, etc.

 The entire economic theory of comparative advantage is based on assumptions.
 These assumptions have been proven unrealistic and unreliable.